-- 2. A person s/elected to the Board of Trustees. - 3.
-A person employed by or under contract to the University to perform a special task, such as an attorney or auditor. - 4.
-Employees or students appointed to official University committees. - To officials of another school, upon request, in which the student seeks or intends to enroll. - To certain officials of the U.S. Department of Education, the Comptroller General, and state and local educational authorities, in connection with certain state or federally supported education programs. - In connection with a student's request for or receipt of financial aid, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions of the aid. - If required by a state law requiring disclosure that was adopted before November 19, 1974. - To organizations conducting certain studies for or on behalf of the University. - To accrediting organizations to carry out their functions. - To parents of a student, if the student is claimed as a dependent for income tax purposes. - To comply with a judicial order or a lawfully issued subpoena. - To appropriate parties in a health or safety emergency. - To an alleged victim of any crime of violence of the results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime.
+- 1. Performing a task that is specified in his or her position description or by a contract agreement. - 2.
+Performing a task related to the student's education. - 3.
+Performing a task related to the discipline of a student. - To officials of another school, upon request, in which the student seeks or intends to enroll. - To certain officials of the U.S. Department of Education, the Comptroller General, and state and local educational authorities, in connection with certain state or federally supported education programs. - In connection with a student's request for or receipt of financial aid, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions of the aid. - If required by a state law requiring disclosure that was adopted before November 19, 1974. - To organizations conducting certain studies for or on behalf of Graceland. - To accrediting organizations to carry out their functions. - To parents of a student, if the student is claimed as a dependent for income tax purposes. - To comply with a judicial order or a lawfully issued subpoena. - To appropriate parties in a health or safety emergency. - To an alleged victim of any crime of violence: the results of any Graceland disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime.

-Record of requests for disclosure: Graceland University will maintain a record of all requests for and/or disclosure of non-directory information from a student's education records, other than a Graceland official with a legitimate educational interest.
+Record of requests for disclosure: Graceland will maintain a record of all requests for and/or disclosure of non-directory information from a student's education records, other than a Graceland official with a legitimate educational interest.
 The record will indicate the name of the party making the request, any additional party to whom it may be redisclosed, and the legitimate interest the party had in requesting or obtaining the information.
 The record may be reviewed by the student, and/or parents of the student if the parents claim the student as a dependent for income tax purposes.